Tutorial: Migrate SQL Server to an Azure SQL Managed Instance online using DMS

-Create a SQL Database managed instance by following the detail in the article Create an Azure SQL Database managed instance in the Azure portal.
+Create a SQL Managed Instance by following the detail in the article Create a SQL Managed Instance in the Azure portal.

 Ensure that the logins used to connect the source SQL Server and the target managed instance are members of the sysadmin server role.

 Provide an SMB network share that contains all your database full database backup files and subsequent transaction log backup files, which Azure Database Migration Service can use for database migration.

 Ensure that the service account running the source SQL Server instance has write privileges on the network share that you created and that the computer account for the source server has read/write access to the same share.

 Make a note of a Windows user (and password) that has full control privilege on the network share that you previously created.
 Azure Database Migration Service impersonates the user credential to upload the backup files to Azure Storage container for restore operation.

 Create an Azure Active Directory Application ID that generates the Application ID key that Azure Database Migration Service can use to connect to target Azure Database managed instance and Azure Storage Container.
 For more information, see the article Use portal to create an Azure Active Directory application and service principal that can access resources.

 Azure Database Migration Service requires the Contributor permission on the subscription for the specified Application ID.
 Alternatively, you can create custom roles that grant the specific permissions that Azure Database Migration Service requires.
 For step-by-step guidance about using custom roles, see the article Custom roles for SQL Server to SQL Managed Instance online migrations.